-Most bad credit loan providers have financial penalties in place, which can add up quickly.
+Most loan providers have financial penalties in place, which can add up quickly.
 Therefore, it is important to stay prudent with borrowing amounts and repay loans on time.

-You can expect worse rates if you are getting a bad credit loan in Canada, compared to borrowers with fair or good credit.
-Bad credit loan interest rates start at about 20% but can rise much higher.
+You can expect worse rates that start at about 20% but can rise much higher.

 If you can improve your credit score, you should be able to access loans starting at about 7%.
 Banks will usually reject borrowers with bad credit, while alternative lenders will issue the loans, but will charge higher interest rates.
 If your credit score falls into the “bad” category, you can expect the APR to be somewhere between 20% and 50%.
 Remember to read your contract carefully, and ask the lender questions to ensure you have full understanding of the cost of your loan, and repayment terms.

 The biggest banks in Canada have tightened their credit-issuing requirements.
 If you have bad credit, it will be difficult to get a loan from the big banks.

 There are still many reputable lenders that will offer bad credit loans.
 The unfortunate reality is that the banks are not among these lenders.

-Generally speaking, you should be careful with bad credit personal loans in Canada with no credit check.
+Generally speaking, you should be careful with personal loans in Canada with no credit check.
 There are some lenders who don’t check your credit and (almost) guarantee approval that are reputable.